 ECB's Knot backs Dijsselbloem comments on bank rescues

-AMSTERDAM (Reuters) - European Central Bank Governing Council member Klaas Knot said on Friday there was "little wrong" with Eurogroup chair Jeroen Dijsselbloem's recipe for dealing with future euro zone banking crises, a newspaper reported.
+AMSTERDAM, March 29 (Reuters) - European Central Bank Governing Council member Klaas Knot said on Friday there was "little wrong" with Eurogroup chair Jeroen Dijsselbloem's recipe for dealing with future euro zone banking crises, a newspaper reported.

-Dijsselbloem, the head of the euro zone's finance ministers and like Knot a Dutchman, said on Monday the rescue program agreed for Cyprus - the first to impose a levy on bank deposits - would serve as a model for future crises.
+Dijsselbloem, the head of the euro zone's finance ministers and like Knot a Dutchman, said on Monday the rescue programme agreed for Cyprus - the first to impose a levy on bank deposits - would serve as a model for future crises.

 Those comments - which Dijsselbloem later rowed back on -prompted a market selloff and led two other ECB policymakers, including executive board member Benoit Coeure, to say on Tuesday that Cyprus was a unique case.

 But Knot, who sits on the bank's main decision-making body, said: "There is little wrong with Dijsselbloem's remarks.

 "The content of his remarks comes down to an approach which has been on the table for a longer time in Europe.
 This approach will be part of the European liquidation policy."

 Knot's comments, reported by Dutch daily Het Financieele Dagblad, were accurate, a spokesman for the central banker said.